kalviumcommunity/AdityaRane_s63_Attendance_Management/README.md

 The Main.java file has been refactored to use separate methods for better code organization:
 - `displayWelcomeMessage()`: Shows the welcome message
 - `displayProjectInfo()`: Displays project setup information
+- `displaySystemInfo()`: Shows system information (Java version, OS)
+- `displayNextSteps()`: Lists upcoming development tasks

-This approach improves code readability and maintainability.
+This approach improves code readability and maintainability while providing useful system information.

 ## About